jrtaveras/KillMaintenance/README.md

 Multitenance, MultiLanguage, Automatic Validations obtained from the definition of table structure in the database, CRUD and Automatic Search, scheme for tests (Unit Test of presenter)

 ## Restrictions
-All must have a primary key Called Id that can be Int or Long, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)
+All tables must have a primary key Called Id that can be Int or BigInt, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)

 ## Screen of CodeSmith running KillMaintenance
 ![Screen of CodeSmith running KillMaintenance](/assets/CodeSmith.PNG) (https://www.youtube.com/watch?v=Y8rvl_QEhXk)

-## Screen en Visual Studio showing an example of  Maintenance generated
+## Screen in Visual Studio showing an example of  Maintenance generated
 ![Screen en Visual Studio showing an example of  Maintenance generated](/assets/Pantallagenerada.PNG)

 ## License